2.3 Managing expectations & Being consistent

 Customize the images below yourself using this PowerPoint.

-Figure 17: Whole class teaching
+Figure 17: Teaching the entire class

-When your students are working independently:
+When students are working independently

 Instruction for students when working on the same assignment